 The city of Vancouver has a goal of being the Greenest City by 2020.
 For over the past 10 years, city council and their team of experts aka Greenest City Action Team, set out to reshape the city’s economy, infrastructure, energy, and transportation systems to be eco-friendly.
 Today, there is substantial evidence throughout Vancouver of the city’s handiwork and more importantly, they have managed to reshape the citizens’ views about the environment.

 Being eco-friendly has become part of our collective consciousness.
 We have a much greater understanding of how our decisions can impact our world.
 But what does that mean for us here at Digitalist Vancouver Studio?
 For starters, we understand that the 3-Rs push is as important today as it was when it first began back in the 1970s.
-All around our office, we try to make it easy to reduce, reuse and recycle – whether it be by making our recycling centres accessible, or to minimize waste by making dish towels, mugs, cutlery all readily available.
+All around our office, we try to make it easy to reduce, reuse and recycle – whether it be by making our recycling centers accessible, or to minimize waste by making dish towels, mugs, cutlery all readily available.
 Being a green office takes teamwork and although our office does a handful of things already, we are always looking for ways to improve.

-The Digitalist Stockholm Studio is striving to be as green as possible, from prioritizing travel by train instead of flying or just having long distance meetings over video link to recycling bins for all plastic, paper, cans and bottles.
+The Digitalist Stockholm Studio is striving to be as green as possible, from prioritizing travel by train instead of flying or just having long distance meetings over a video link to recycling bins for all plastic, paper, cans, and bottles.
 We also ensure we dispose of all bulky and dangerous waste such as batteries and electronics to avoid them going to landfill.

-We only provide ecological milk, coffee and fruits in the office, and continuously work to minimize the use of disposable items such as napkins, cups and cutlery.
+We only provide ecological milk, coffee, and fruits in the office, and continuously work to minimize the use of disposable items such as napkins, cups, and cutlery.
 Digitalist Sweden provides all employees with reusable water bottles and reusable stickers to phase out the use of post-its.

 At Digitalist’s headquarters in Helsinki being environmentally friendly is very easy.

 We recycle as much as possible, this is helped with our offices being located in a building with a lot of different recycling options.
-With separate bins for paper, cardboard, glass, metal, and evern energy waste such as plastic, compostable waste, batteries, as well as bottles and cans.
+With separate bins for paper, cardboard, glass, metal, and even energy waste such as plastic, compostable waste, batteries, as well as bottles and cans.

-We also take the environment into consideration in our marketing materials, for example providing Digitalist pencils instead of pens, and having a reusable water bottles made for every employee in the office to reduce the amount of plastic waste we create.
+We also take the environment into consideration in our marketing materials, for example providing Digitalist pencils instead of pens, and having reusable water bottles made for every employee in the office to reduce the amount of plastic waste we create.